Social Icons

 Directed by Danny Boyle

-That did not happen as the movie decided to choose its own way to end the story, which was a surprise as I did not see that coming.
+But that didn't happen.
+The movie chose its own way to end the story, which was a surprise, as I did not see that coming.

-The movie introduces us to the said to be romantic couple, Jack and Ellie.
-Jack wants to be a musician and the emphasis is on “wants”.
-Ellie is his manager and someone who has feelings for Jack which is obvious to everyone including Jack himself.
-He does not want to explore the idea of being in a relationship with her, for some stupid reason.
+The film introduces us to Jack and Ellie, the romantic leads.
+Jack wants to be a musician—emphasis on "wants."
+Ellie is his manager and someone who clearly has feelings for him, a fact obvious to everyone, including Jack.
+However, he doesn't want to explore the idea of being in a relationship with her, for some odd reason.

-One faithful day while on his bike something happens to the world.
-All the lights went off and came back on again.
-During the lights out Jack was hit by a bus.
-He wakes up in the hospital, with Ellie there taking care of him.
+One fateful day, while riding his bike, something happens to the world.
+All the lights go out and come back on again.
+During the blackout, Jack is hit by a bus.
+He wakes up in the hospital with Ellie there taking care of him.

-After he was released she buys him a new guitar and he sings to his friends the popular Beatles song, Yesterday.
-They were all moved by the song and asked him when he wrote it, he was surprised that they did not know it.
-This led to Google The Beatles and he found out they did not exist or better still never existed.
-He also discovered that some of the things he knows and love seem not to have ever existed.
+After he's released, Ellie buys him a new guitar, and Jack sings the popular Beatles song "Yesterday" to his friends.
+They’re moved by the song and ask him when he wrote it.
+He’s surprised that they don’t know it.
+This leads him to Google The Beatles, and he discovers they never existed.
+He also realizes that some of the things he knows and loves seem to have never existed either.

-This gave him an idea, and he tried to remember all The Beatles song he could change the lyrics where he could.
-He started to record and distribute his CDs and he became popular and rich.
-That came with a price, the girl he has overlooked Ellie now cannot be a part of his new fame.
+This sparks an idea, and he tries to remember all the Beatles songs he can, changing the lyrics where he needs to.
+He starts recording and distributing his CDs, becoming popular and rich.
+However, this newfound fame comes with a price.
+The girl he’s always overlooked, Ellie, is now not a part of his success.

-The movie is not the best romantic comedy out there, but it is something to watch.
+The movie isn’t the best romantic comedy out there, but it’s worth a watch.

-The movie is written by Richard Curtis, someone I do admire for his work in sitcoms like Blackadder, Mr. Bean, and The Vicar of Dibley.
-Also in movies like Four Weddings and a Funeral (1994), Notting Hill (1999) and Bridget Jones's Diary (2001).
-The movie is then directed by Danny Boyle whose other works include Trainspotting (1996) and its sequel T2 (2017) also Slumdog Millionaire (2009).
+Yesterday was written by Richard Curtis, someone I admire for his work in sitcoms like Blackadder, Mr. Bean, and The Vicar of Dibley.
+He’s also worked on movies like Four Weddings and a Funeral (1994), Notting Hill (1999), and Bridget Jones's Diary (2001).
+The movie was directed by Danny Boyle, whose other works include Trainspotting (1996) and its sequel T2 (2017), as well as Slumdog Millionaire (2009).